 That is, until modern inventory forecasting.
 Today’s manufacturers, suppliers, and retailers rely on software to smooth the edges of uncertainty.
-Safety stock, buffer inventory, and anticipation inventory are all ways they do it.
+Safety stock, buffer inventory, and anticipation inventory are all ways they do it (see what is inventory).
 This is true in both B2B vs. B2C businesses.

 Will reading this post help you make informed decisions about the risks and rewards associated with holding extra stock?
 According to our Magic 8-Ball, signs point to yes.

 What Is Safety Stock Inventory?
 Safety Stock Definition

 Safety stock inventory is extra product kept on-hand to account for unexpected delays from suppliers.
 Safety stock is always held when there is uncertainty in supply and is an effective insurance policy against stockouts, AKA running out of raw materials inventory, finished goods inventory, or packaging.

 The Purpose of Safety Stock Is to ...

 The purpose of safety stock is to have enough inventory to account for unanticipated shortages.
 It’s to prevent the loss of finished goods inventory and sales-ready customers.
 Gotta keep that work in process inventory pumping away and your order management specialist busy.

 These customers are so sales-ready, they’re literally trying to give you their money.
 Failing to convert them is inexcusable lost revenue and a poor reflection on your business.
 But it’s a problem easily fixed with the right safety stock levels.
 This is important even for businesses who participate in a consignment inventory model or other non-traditional partnerships.

 The Importance of Safety Stock In the Inventory Management Process

 Not only do stockouts represent direct sales loss, they erode brand reputation and customer loyalty.
 Doesn’t matter if you’re a retailer losing public trust or a wholesaler that can’t deliver (see how to buy wholesale).
 When your customers can’t get what they want, they remember it.
 It also affects you inventory carrying costs, so it's important to control.

 Is Cycle Stock Safety Stock a Thing?